ottlngr/LexisPlotR/README.md

     install_github("ottlngr/LexisPlotR")
     library(LexisPlotR)

-LexisPlotR v0.1 was submitted to CRAN at Dez 2nd 2015.
+A submission to CRAN is planned.

 ## News